mahallow/thinkdots/README.md

 ## General usage

+Right now I am working my way through learning how 'home-manager' works and how it can be used in conjunction with the installation process and setup you see here.
+There are other applications or files that may be added to the repo without much explination and they likely related to this.
+Once I figure out a clean way to define this in the overall 'configuration.nix' I will make the appropiate changes and explain here.

 There is no browser by default in the config.
 In the screenshot I am using QuteBrowser, for which there are theme config files in the repo.
 You can either add that to the ```configuration.nix``` or ```nix-env -iA nixos.qutebrowser``` to make it for just your user.

 Wallpapers are set with Nitrogen, restored in the Xmonad.hs file on startup.
 I have included only the apps used to get the config working out of the box.